 Learning Environment: The course utilizes a blended classroom approach.
 The content is a mix of web-based and physical activities.
-Students will write and run code in the browser, create digital artifacts, and engage in in-person collaborative exercises with classmates all with a focus of Cybersecurity.
+Students will write and run code in the browser, create websites and digital artifacts, and engage in in-person collaborative exercises with classmates.
 Teachers utilize tools and resources provided by CodeHS to leverage time in the classroom and give focused 1-on-1 attention to students.
 Each unit of the course is broken down into lessons.
 Lessons consist of video tutorials, short quizzes, example programs to explore, written programming exercises, free response exercises, collaborative creation projects, and research projects.

 Programming Environment: Students write and run programs in the browser using the CodeHS editor.
-Students will be able to write both text-based and block-based JavaScript programs, and students will use Processing.js to create graphical programs.
+Students will be able to write text-based Python programs, and students will use a graphics library to create Python graphical programs.
 Students gain programming experience early on in the course that will enable them to explore the rest of the course topics through computational thinking practices.